Manufacturing Under President Donald Trump

 manufacting-brooking

-Will we really go into a trade war with China?
-I don’t believe Trump will start a trade war because while near 48% of the US population are workers, 100% of them are consumers and the US is a consumption-based economy.
-Consumers will be negatively affected by a trade war, and that will impact the economy, even if it results in some gains in manufacturing.
-So far, President-elect Trump has not talked about taxing companies who are headquartered in the U.S. but do manufacturing in other countries.
-He has spoken about making the U.S. more business-friendly, and taxing current manufacturing plants seems to be in direct conflict with this.
+Will we go into a trade war with China?
+I don’t believe Trump will start a trade war because while nearly 48% of the US population are workers, 100% of them are consumers, and the US is a consumption-based economy.
+A trade war will negatively affect consumers, which will impact the economy, even if it results in some gains in manufacturing.
+So far, President-elect Trump has not talked about taxing companies that are headquartered in the U.S. but do manufacturing in other countries.
+He has spoken about making the U.S. more business-friendly and taxing current manufacturing plants directly conflicts with this.

 So, let’s be realistic.
-Regardless of who is president, we cannot expect to gain 5-9 million manufacturing jobs in the next 4-8 years.
-A more realistic scenario is that while output may continue to grow with future advances in technology, jobs in this sector will likely continue to shrink, stay flat or at best grow slowly against population growth.
+Regardless of who the president is, we cannot expect to gain 5-9 million manufacturing jobs in the next 4-8 years.
+A more realistic scenario is that while output may continue to grow with future technological advances, jobs in this sector will likely continue to shrink, stay flat, or, at best, grow slowly against population growth.

-The strong dollar puts limits on manufacturing growth expectations.
-With a much stronger dollar, oil and commodities will get hit.
-So much of the world imports follow oil prices.
+The strong dollar limits manufacturing growth expectations.
+A much stronger dollar will also hurt oil and commodities, as so many of the world’s imports follow oil prices.

 Another “must-follow” on twitter: